Grief & The Healing Power of Writing

 7. Releasing Unspoken Thoughts

-Sometimes, there are things we wish we could have said to the person we’ve lost, but never had the chance to.
+Sometimes, there are things we wish we could have said to the person or experience we’ve lost.
 Writing allows for those words to be said, even if they’re never outwardly heard.
-Writing letters to loved one, telling them everything we didn’t get to say, or simply expressing the things we wish we could share with them now is cathartic and often deeply healing.
+Writing letters to a loved one or about an experience lost, voicing what we wish we had known or said or did differently before the loss, can be cathartic and often deeply healing—releasing us from the weight of unspoken words.

 Tips for Writing through Grief: